-HOWARD AVENUE: Part of the 1896 Town of Burlingame subdivision established by William H. Howard, of the William Davis Merry Howard pioneer family that once owned the 6.500 acre Rancho San Mateo.
+HOWARD AVENUE: Part of the 1896 Town of Burlingame subdivision established by William H. Howard Family of William Davis Merry Howard, prominent landowners in Burlingame, Hillsborough and San Mateo.

 HOWARD PARK: This is the triangular piece of land between California Drive, Highland Avenue and Howard Avenue [in 2000s the site of Sam’s Italian Sandwiches in the old Greyhound depot] established in June 1912, by Ordinance No. 41, as a public park. (likely named after subdivision owner and developer William H. Howard).
 (City of Burlingame Trustee logs)

 THE HOWARD HILL: This is the grade on Crystal Springs road in San Mateo beginning a quarter mile west of El Camino; also the summit on and near the road.
 The hill was on the south edge of the Howard estate from the time the road was built, in 1859-60; the name was in use by 1878 (T-G 4/13/78), and was in general use until forty years ago [as of this 1960s writing] and the advent of the automobile.
 Another name used to be “the Parrott hill”, for the estate on the south side of the road from the 1860s.
 (Place Names of SM County, Dr. Alan K. Brown SMCHA pg.
 41)